 There are a couple of things you should double check in the automatically generated configuration before saving.
 If you are familiar with configuring parsers, then you can easily review these settings in the Parser Configuration Dialog by clicking on the pencil icon.

 Second, do the column names suggested by the generated configuration make sense?
-If the generated configuration suggests string columns (prefixed by %s), then generic column names will be used.
-For example Column1 and Column2.
+For example, if the generated configuration suggests String Columns, then default column names will be used such as Column1 and Column2.
 These names should be modified to better identify your data.
-It may help to find out more about the %S specifiers.

 Finally, the automatically generated configuration will attempt to identify the thread and logger columns based on inbuilt heuristics.
 This best effort approach can be problematic and you should review the decisions made by LogViewPlus to ensure they are correct.